-- 15.01 The Vice President of Student Services may place a disciplinary hold on the records of any student who withdraws prior to the resolution of pending disciplinary action. - 15.02 The Vice President for Student Services may also place a notation on the student's official transcript indicating "disciplinary proceedings are pending at Grace School of Theology."
+- 15.01 The Dean of Students may place a disciplinary hold on the records of any student who withdraws prior to the resolution of pending disciplinary action. - 15.02 The Dean of Students may also place a notation on the student's official transcript indicating "disciplinary proceedings are pending at Grace School of Theology."